UoB-COMSM0166/2025-group-10/README.md

 ## 9. Conclusion

-- 10% ~500 words

-- Reflect on project as a whole.
-Lessons learned.
-Reflect on challenges.
-Future work.

 ### Reflect on Project as a Whole
 - The development of Up Up Angel took our team through the full journey of building a game from scratch, including brainstorming ideas, assessing requirements, writing code, and testing with real users.
 We came to see that a project is like a puzzle: each small task is a piece, and only by carefully putting them together can we complete the bigger picture we initially envisioned.